 Here is the MWO Ultraman article, in which they determine the orange chrono hand length, serial range and propose a date range of mostly June 1968, with a few later in July and August.

-According to my conversations with the staff, the records show that these watches were fitted with “Special Equipment” but the archive does not say what this equipment was.
+According to my conversations with the staff, the records show that these watches were fitted with “Special Equipment” but the information in the archive does not specifically say what this equipment was.

 This is disputed by members of the collecting community who have far closer ties to the museum than I. So perhaps I misunderstood what I was told, and that indeed the records do show an orange hand being fitted.